 Receding gums might seem like a minor cosmetic concern, but this common dental condition signals serious underlying problems that require immediate attention.
 When your gum tissue pulls away from your teeth, it exposes tooth roots and creates pockets where harmful bacteria can accumulate, leading to infection and potential tooth loss.
+Our periodontists at Rockland Dental Specialists understand the serious implications of untreated gum recession.

-At Rockland Dental Specialists, our periodontists and implant specialists understand the serious implications of untreated gum recession.
-Dr. Shalom Mintz, Dr. David Peto, and our experienced team provide comprehensive treatment options to address receding gums before they lead to more complex oral health issues.
+At Rockland Dental Specialists, Dr. Shalom Mintz, Dr. David Peto, and our team provide comprehensive receding gums treatment options to address gum recession before it leads to more complex oral health issues.

 Progressive Nature of Gum Recession